 - Goods received resulting from purchase orders and PCards are processed in a timely manner.
 Special deliveries of priority materials or emergency orders take precedence.

 - Receiving personnel date stamp all bills of lading, packing slips, and invoices.
 The purchase order or PCard purchase notice is clearly marked to indicate the exact quantity and date received and is initialed by the checker.
 All serial numbers and state property numbers are noted in such a manner as to easily match items.

 - The material received is compared to both the packing slip and purchase order or PCard purchase notice and checked for correct quantity, item description, and damage.

-- The material is re-packaged, carton or cartons re-sealed, and marked as to where it is to be delivered.
+- The material is re-packaged, carton or cartons re-sealed and marked as to where it is to be delivered.

-- All packing slips and receiving logs are included with the order for signature by the department at time of delivery.
+- All packing slips and receiving logs are included with the order for signature by the department at the time of delivery.

-- Copies of packing lists and receiving logs on partial orders are kept as reference until the purchase order is complete.
+- Copies of packing lists and receiving logs on partial orders are kept as a reference until the purchase order is complete.

 Overview on Returning Goods

 - The Procurement Department is notified immediately if anything is incorrect with the shipment (e.g., wrong color or size, incorrect stock number, etc.).
 The Procurement Department will resolve the problem with the vendor.